asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

   url: 'https://example.com'
 ```
 ### `Operations` object
 The `operations` object holds a dictionary with all the operations the application must implement.
+The purpose of the `operations` object is to provide a clear and structured definition of the operations that an application must support within an event-driven API.

 The `operations` object is located within the AsyncAPI document and is separate from the components/operations section, which is used for optional or additional operations that may or may not be implemented by the application.

-The purpose of the `operations` object is to provide a clear and structured definition of the operations that an application must support within an event-driven API.
-It serves as a reference for developers, tools, and libraries to understand the required operations and their associated properties, allowing for better implementation, documentation, and code generation.

 Some of the fields `operations` object holds for each `operation` object are: